 6. Data-Driven

 It’s really best to base your decisions on solid data and analytics, rather than just going with your gut feeling alone.
-Using HR metrics to track progress and measure the impact of your initiatives is crucial, as a data-driven approach leads to better outcomes across the board.
+It is extremely important to use HR metrics as indicators of success and measure the impact of the initiatives that you undertake, because you are likely to have better outcomes when you do so based on data.

 This practice helps you clearly demonstrate the tangible value of HR to the rest of the business, which is so important for buy-in.
 Plus, it naturally helps you pinpoint areas where there’s room for improvement, which is always a good thing.